curl/curl/docs/TheArtOfHttpScripting.md

  [`--proxy-digest`](https://curl.se/docs/manpage.html#--proxy-digest).

- If you use any one of these user+password options but leave out the password part, curl will prompt for the password interactively.
+ If you use any one of these user+password options but leave out the password part, curl prompts for the password interactively.

 ## Hiding credentials